leo-fp/vim-quickui/README.md

 ## How to use:
 **relative number:**

-The relative number is enable by default.
-To disable
+The relative number is disable by default.
+To enable
-> let g:quickui_enable_rnu = 0
+> let g:quickui_enable_rnu = 1

 **second menu (vim only):**